ByAUJay

 3.1 Domestic interop via an API layer

-- Rosalind demonstrated a universal API that worked across multiple core designs and enabled >30 retail use cases.
-Treat APIs—not the ledger—as your primary ecosystem contract. (bis.org)
+- Rosalind showcased a universal API that seamlessly functioned across various core designs and supported over 30 retail use cases.
+Think of APIs--not the ledger--as your main ecosystem contract. (bis.org)

 3.2 Cross‑border retail: interlinking, not merging

-- BIS Project Icebreaker split FX payments into two domestic legs connected by a “hub” that routes to the best FX quote and coordinates hash‑time‑locked PvP.
-Requirements: 24/7 operation and HTLC support; result: seconds‑level completion with minimized counterparty risk. (bis.org)
+- The BIS Project Icebreaker breaks down FX payments into two domestic legs linked by a “hub” that finds the best FX quotes and manages hash-time-locked PvP.
+The system runs 24/7 and supports HTLC, resulting in transactions that complete in just seconds while reducing counterparty risk. (bis.org)

 3.3 Cross‑border wholesale: PvP and programmable FX

-- Cedar x Ubin+ showed atomic settlement across autonomous central‑bank ledgers in <30s on average, eliminating principal risk.
-This pattern scales to bridge‑currency routing for less‑liquid pairs. (newyorkfed.org)
+- Cedar x Ubin+ has achieved some pretty impressive atomic settlement across different autonomous central-bank ledgers in under 30 seconds on average, which totally wipes out principal risk.
+This approach can also scale for bridging currency routing, especially for those less-liquid pairs out there. (newyorkfed.org)

-- Project Mariana tested AMM‑based wholesale CBDC FX on a public‑permissioned setup with bridges and a common token standard—useful if you need on‑chain price discovery with finality in central‑bank money. (bis.org)
+- Project Mariana took a dive into AMM-based wholesale CBDC FX using a public-permissioned setup that features bridges and a shared token standard.
+This is a handy option if you're looking for on-chain price discovery that wraps up neatly in central-bank money. (bis.org)

-- mBridge reached MVP with validating nodes at each central bank, EVM compatibility, a rulebook, and real‑value transactions by participating banks—positioning it as a testbed for add‑on solutions. (bis.org)
+- mBridge hit its MVP milestone, with validating nodes set up at each central bank, EVM compatibility, a clear rulebook, and actual transactions happening through participating banks.
+It’s shaping up to be a solid testbed for add-on solutions. (bis.org)

 3.4 Interop with existing rails (ISO 20022 and Swift)